Stephen Gilson: Recent activities

 In 2014, Gilson, with co-author DePoy, applied design theory and practice to the analysis of diversity categories, their membership and their maintenance.
-In his applied work, he has applied this theory to the development of inexpensive, aesthetically designed prototypes, strategies, and products that enhance the ability of all people to engage in healthy behaviors.
+In his applied work, he has invoked this theory to develop inexpensive, aesthetically designed prototypestrategies, products that enhance the ability of all people to engage in healthy behaviors.
 His work on Afari, a three-wheeled aesthetically designed mobility support appeared in the Cooper Hewitt, Smithsonian Design Museum in the Access+Ability exhibit in 2017.
 In 2022, his co-authored book, Emerging Thoughts in Disability and Humaness was published by Anthem.
 This work examined the dehumanization of embodied difference and proposed a theoretical approach to innovating equality of respect and rights for all people.

+He has expanded his work to examine the meaning of humanness and aging in recent work.

 Gilson is currently professor and co-coordinator of Interdisciplinary Disability Studies at the University of Maine.